 At 9 am we’ll depart west of Blanding to a massive overlook of Comb Ridge.
 Our first stop is will be to view petroglyph panels and we’ll head down the old dugway descending the cliffs to comb wash.

 After following Comb Wash we hit the best 4x4 trail in the region heading up Arch Canyon.
 Arch Canyon was home to hundreds of Anasazi people that farmed and survived in this desert environment thanks to a perennial stream that still flows today.
 A short hike will take you right into one of these dwellings for a close-up glimpse into life over 1000 years ago.
 The trail then continues deeper into the canyon crossing the stream and climbing rough rocky sections until we have reached the tall Ponderosa trees at the end of the trail.

 Here we will serve lunch at the base of Cathedral Arch surrounded by 600’ red rock cliffs.
 A half-mile hike up the canyon will take us to Angel Arch for those that wish to hike.
 Those not wanting to hike can sit in the shade of the Ponderosas and enjoy the serenity of the canyon.
 We often have the canyon to ourselves.

-After lunch we pack up and follow the same trail back to Blanding stopping at different dwelling sites as time allows or for those wanting more time in the RZRs we’ll climb a rough slickrock trail ending at a beautiful overlook of Arch Canyon from the rim.
-Trip will end back where we started near 5 pm and we’ll get a group picture of everyone’s dirt covered faces.
+After lunch, we pack up and follow the same trail back to Blanding stopping at different dwelling sites as time allows or for those wanting more time in the RZRs we’ll climb a rough Slickrock trail ending at a beautiful overlook of Arch Canyon from the rim.
+The trip will end back where we started near 5 pm and we’ll get a group picture of everyone’s dirt covered faces.
 For those not wanting to get dirty, check out our Arch Canyon Jeep Tour.